b-k/Noras_book_group/pinker-blank_slate.md

 better position (typically geographic position) for interconnecting with and learning from neighbors.

+Concludes with a note about how great it is that we can simultaneously study multiple layers of a problem, some more reductionist and some more high-level.

 ## 5. The slate's last stand

 BK: up to p 90, this chapter had some surprisingly weak arguments; recommend the time-pressed reader skip it.